 Background on My Career

-I am an interdisciplinarian working at a nexus of interconnected passions with an entrepreneurial spirit — I am a writer, an educator, an all-around analytical creative, and a formerly practicing policy lawyer with both academic and business exposure, as well as consequential project and direct account management experience.
+I am an antidisciplinarian portfolioist with an entrepreneurial spirit — an all-around analytical creative and a practicing policy lawyer with both academic and business exposure, as well as consequential project and direct account management experience.
 I am project-driven; I understand the creative process inherently; and I crave collaboration.
-As a lifelong coder and congenital math head, I also enjoy developing digital spaces and utilities, and bringing technology to bear on problems of great breadth.
+As a lifelong coder and congenital math head, I also enjoy developing digital spaces and utilities, and bringing technology to bear.

-I was teaching on the morning of 9/11/01.
+After earning a BA in Philosophy I toured internationally as a musician with several troupes rising in the indie scene.
+(I was trained classically from a young age on several instruments, but took to the sound and politics of punk — my father was an ethnomusicologist who transcribed the harmonizations of Native American religious peyote chants.)
+I went on to teach, and was teaching on the morning of 9/11/01.
 In the succeeding months, most of America — myself included — was drawn to media reports about the wars that would unfold.
-I was compelled to increase my awareness, knowledge and skills so that I could be more for my students in what was certain to be a different world ahead.
+I was compelled to increase my awareness, knowledge and skills so that I could be and do more in what was certain to be a different world ahead.

 I entered law school the following academic season, clerked for now Justice Gilbert V. Indeglia of the Rhode Island Supreme Court, earned a JD in 2005, and, until returning to academia at Harvard University in 2009, practiced with firms handling cases of public import.
 Along the way, I became licensed in MA, RI, CT, NY, and LA.